manishkatyan/bbb-optimize/README.md

 ```

 We use ports 80 and 443 for Coturn server.
 Since the Coturn server does not run with root authorizations by default , it must not bind its services to privileged ports (port range <1024).
-Hence, edit the file `/lib/systemd/system/coturn.service` by executing ‘systemctl edit --full coturn’ and add the following in `[Service]` section
+Hence, edit the file `/lib/systemd/system/coturn.service` by executing `systemctl edit --full coturn` and add the following in `[Service]` section

 ```sh
 AmbientCapabilities=CAP_NET_BIND_SERVICE